A guide on how to write an ATS-friendly resume

 • A simple layout

-A simple resume is easy for an applicant tracking system to read.
-It might not look as unique, but you won’t need to lean on an elaborate resume.
+To add to that, fancy resume templates look nice but are difficult for the applicant-tracking system to read.
+It might not look as unique, but a simple resume is a much safer option, and you won’t need to lean on an elaborate resume.
 Your skills and experience will speak for themselves.

 If you’re looking for some inspiration, check out CVwizard’s ATS-friendly resume templates.